AudioCulture is, “the noisy library of New Zealand music”.

 Many of the stories of New Zealand music are stories of Māori music.
 From waiata sung in Te Reo to the towering personalities of Howard Morrison, Dalvanis and Prince Tui Teka, and contemporary wahine Moana Maniapoto and Anika Moa.
 AudioCulture also strives to encompass influences from New Zealand's wider ethnic diversity, including Pacific and Asian music and musicians.

 AudioCulture is the brainchild of respected NZ label owner, writer, producer, DJ and broadcaster Simon Grigg.
-He is AudioCulture’s Creative Director and founder, and is joined by long-time RipItUp editor and label owner Murray Cammick, who is the site’s Editor, and musician and writer Steven Shaw, the site's Wed-Editor.
-They have curated a pool of more than 35 noted writers and contributors.
+He is AudioCulture’s Creative Director and founder, and is joined by long-time RipItUp editor and label owner Murray Cammick, and musician and writer Steven Shaw, the site's Wed-Editor.
+AudioCulture has curated a pool of more than 35 noted writers and contributors.
 AudioCulture also has photographs from the lenses of many documenters of New Zealand’s music scene, including a large number of never-before-published original images.
+We add to these continually.

 The site is funded completely by NZ On Air and overseen by the same trust that’s in charge of its sibling project: the award-winning screen showcase NZ On Screen (Digital Media Trust).
 National Library of New Zealand is an AudioCulture partner, and the site links to and sources from many (extraordinary) existing online archival sources.